Design and Technology

 Students study Resistant Materials and Textiles in half-year rotations.

 In the Resistant Materials units, students are introduced to a range of machinery and hand tools and use them to design and create a creative curve birdfeeder.
 The focus is on workshop safety and material manipulation.
-If time at the end of the project, students complete a Computer-Aided 3D Design drawing of their birdfeeder and create promotional graphics material for it.
+If there is time at the end of the project, students complete a Computer-Aided 3D Design drawing of their birdfeeder and create promotional graphics material for it.

 Year 8 - USB Mood Lamp